massazoum/Portfolio-setup-and-mobile-first/README.md

 ### Key Features <a name="key-features"></a>

+- Updated the HTML and CSS files to improve the responsiveness of the website on larger screens.
+- Implemented a new layout technique to better optimize the website for desktop screens.
+- Improved the typography and spacing of the website to enhance its visual appeal.
+- I also used CSS media queries to adjust the layout of the website based on the screen size.

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.